Time of the Monkey: Casting

 The announcement of the series included that Natasha Lyonne would serve as the main lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."

 Due to the series' procedural aspects, the episodes feature several guest stars.
-Johnson was inspired by the amount of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
+Johnson was inspired by the number of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
 The episode featured appearances by Simon Helberg, Judith Light, S. Epatha Merkerson and Reed Birney, who were announced to guest star in June and September 2022.

 Light agreed to work on the project, on the condition that she could work with Merkerson, who was in talks to join the series.
 When Merkerson was thanked for her appearance, she was quoted as saying "someone finally let me say ‘motherfucker’ on TV!"

 Writing

 Rian Johnson explained that the writers intended for Charlie to be friends with Irene and Joyce.
-He explained, "That's always the slight tempting thing, because the instant you start doing that subversion of, in this one, it's the killers that she becomes friends with — especially when they're as charismatic as Judith and S. Epatha, it leads to that question.
+He explained, "That's always the slight tempting thing [making this the one case where Charlie walked away from the murder of the week without turning the culprits in], because the instant you start doing that subversion of, in this one, it's the killers that she becomes friends with — especially when they're as charismatic as Judith and S. Epatha, it leads to that question.
 And my position was always, that's not off the table — but that needs to be a really special case, that needs to be a last resort.
 Honestly, it was a lot more interesting, to me, the way that Natasha plays the scene where she realizes the truth about the ladies.
 And the notion of thinking that you've found someone to look up to, and then they severely let you down and being disillusioned with them seemed like a much more interesting thing and the place to go."

 Regarding the nature of Irene and Joyce, Light said "This isn't about a couple of old ladies in a [nursing home], they're hiding out in this place.
 Where else are we gonna go?
 So it's the perfect setup for them to keep hiding and then they find out who this person is and it's like... now we have to kill you."
 She also added, "You have female detectives, but you don't get to see that kind of mature woman doing all that physical stuff and having a real mouth on them."